I went on birth control when I was 15.

 After 5 years of an 8am alarm, clear skin, and dozens of trips to my local Rite Aid my insurance changed.
 This meant a new prescription - one in a pink package instead of lilac purple.

 This new pill made me feel not quite like myself.
 In class I’d suddenly turn red as my hand would raise, I’d break into hot flashes and then cold sweats.
 My stomach felt bloated and queasy as soon as I’d wake-up.
 My body felt heavy and lethargic and nothing seemed to matter anymore.

-And then I thought - wait I can stop taking these…
+And then I thought - wait why am I still taking these?

-After a year of no period (yup, an entire year…) and then another filled with skin changes and hormonal imbalances, I am still dealing with side-effects.
-The journey has felt long but I learned a lot about myself as well as gained a heightened sense of compassion for those who have dealt with hormonal and contraceptive related issues.
+After a year of no period (yup, an entire year) and then another filled with skin changes and hormonal imbalances, I am still dealing with side-effects.
+The journey has felt long but I learned a lot about myself.
+I’ve also gained a heightened sense of compassion for those who have dealt with hormonal and contraceptive related issues.

-After going to google my first year coming off of the pill (I’d very often google “Is it okay to not have you period for X months after the pill?” hoping to commiserate with someone) I’d often fall deep into a rabbit hole of reddit posts.
+After going to google my first year coming off of the pill (I’d very often google “Is it okay to not have your period for X months after the pill?” hoping to commiserate with someone) I’d often fall deep into a rabbit hole of reddit posts.
 I realized there were others out there facing similar problems.
 There were also many stories that shared side-effects that were so raw and intense I was absolutely shocked.
-I was stunned that I wasn’t made aware of these possible side effects or heard about what many woman go through on a daily basis from mainstream media (tv shows, movies, celebrities, social media, books, etc.)
+I was stunned that I wasn’t made aware of these possible side effects or heard about what many woman go through on a daily basis from mainstream media.

 Then I thought